This article contains a list of Careers in Demand in Kenya for the year 2023.

-Before the drastic effect of the global pandemic, Kenya was among the African countries that enjoyed notable economic growth in top sectors such as Agriculture, Tourism, Finance and ICT, but as a result of the pandemic, there was a terrible drop in the economic growth of the country.
-However, according to research by the IMF, the economy is expected to pick up by 7.6% in 2021.
+Before the drastic effect of the global pandemic, Kenya was among the African countries that enjoyed notable economic growth in top sectors such as Agriculture, Tourism, finance, and ICT, but as a result of the pandemic, there was a terrible drop in the economic growth of the country.

-While on that, technology has created new exciting opportunities and careers in high demand in Kenya.
+While on that note, technology has created exciting new opportunities and careers in high demand in Kenya.
 This article contains information on careers that are in demand in the country in order to enable you to make informed career decisions.

 LIST OF CAREERS IN HIGH DEMAND IN KENYA